sandeepkumar8713/javaapps/23_sql/00_summary_queries.md

     where total <= 2 * cumm_sum and
         total >= 2 * (cumm_sum - freq);               // **Find median from freq**

-29. SELECT Name
-    FROM Candidate
-    WHERE id = (SELECT CandidateId FROM Vote
-     GROUP BY CandidateId
-     ORDER BY COUNT(1) desc
-     LIMIT 1)                                           // **Find candidate with highest vote**

 30. SELECT IFNULL((round(accepts/requests, 2)), 0.0) AS accept_rate
     FROM                                                            // **count request acceptance ratio**